intel/libipt/doc/getting_started.md

 	000000000000001b  tnt8       !!.
 	000000000000001c  tip.pgd    3: 0x0000000000100013, ip=0x0000000000100013

-The ptdump tool takes a PT file as input and dumps the packets in a more or less human-readable form.
+The ptdump tool takes a PT file as input and dumps the packets in human-readable form.
 The number on the very left is the offset into the PT stream in hex.
 This is followed by the PT packet opcode and the packet payload.

-Now let's reconstruct the control flow.
-For this, we need the PT as well as the corresponding binary image.
-We need to specify the load address given by the org directive in the .ptt file when we use a raw binary file.
+Use `ptxed` for reconstructing the execution flow.
+For this, you need the PT file as well as the corresponding binary image.
+You need to specify the load address given by the org directive in the .ptt file when using a raw binary file.

 	$ ptxed --pt loop.pt --raw loop.bin:0x100000
 	0x0000000000100000  mov rax, 0x0